And so begins your fourth trimester.

 In the past, when family was physically close, women in their Fourth Trimester were tended to by mothers, mothers-in-law, aunties, sisters, and other female relatives.
 In our modern day, however, these family units are often not close in physical proximity, and beyond that, often aren't energetically what the mother craves.

 Our current paradigm can be seen through a lens that is dashingly empowering...
 Many of us have the opportunity to build our tribe and create our own personal plan ... to establish loving boundaries around our postpartum care and support.
 I encourage you to be a radical pioneer and advocate for your inherent right to gently and patiently discover this new territory.
 Lean in.
 Remember your beauty, ask for support (ask early and often).
 Prioritize your self-care during this most precious time.

-So why deliver jars of broth to a woman in her Fourth Trimester?
+So why make jars of broth for a woman in her Fourth Trimester?

 And also, something magical happens when people eat broth.
 Cupping a warm, round vessel in your hands.
 Breathing more deeply, exhaling more fluidly, taking in the nourishment more fully.
 Often, eyes soften and shoulder blades drop down the back.
 Not to mention the restorative and deeply nourishing properties of broth:

 - Broths are highly digestible, allowing your body to work on healing itself, and not putting additional energy towards digestion

 - Broths are rich in trace minerals

 - Bone broths (and many iterations of vegetable broths) are rich in collagen, proline, glycine and glutamine - which have restorative properties for your entire system - healing the gut, facilitating digestion, skin and hair benefits, etc.